-- C. Competitions wishing to offer additional prize money above the minimum required (including any addback money if applicable) and pay additional placings must print the information in the prize list and notify the USHJA of the final prize money distribution.
+- C. Competitions wishing to offer additional prize money above the minimum required (including any add-back money if applicable) and pay additional placings must print the information in the prize list and notify the USHJA of the final prize money distribution.
 If a change in prize money and placings occurs after the prize list is printed, the competition must follow all USEF rules regarding changes to the prize list (See GR904).
-The prize money awarded to each placing below 12th place must not exceed the amount awarded to 12th place. - D. A minimum of \$2,500 prize money must be offered per class in Premier and National rated competitions and competitions that have been approved for a Special Competition status. - E. A minimum of \$1,000 prize money must be offered per class in Regional I rated competitions. - F. A minimum of \$500 prize money must be offered per class in Regional II rated competitions. - G. Regional I and Regional II rated competitions may offer more than the minimum prize money required provided that the competition is held over more than one day. - H. A competition may choose to offer add-back prize money in addition to the prize money offered, however, the minimum required prize money must be guaranteed.
-If add-back prize money will be offered, this must be stated in the prize list. - I. If two (2) National Hunter Derbies are offered, prize money for each class must meet the minimum requirements designated by the competition's rating. - 1.
+The prize money awarded to each placing below 12th place must not exceed the amount awarded to 12th place. - D. A minimum of \$2,500 prize money must be offered per class in Channel I (Premier and National) rated competitions and competitions that have been approved for a Special Competition status. - E. A minimum of \$1,000 prize money must be offered per class in Channel II (Regional) rated competitions. - F. Channel I and Channel II rated competitions may offer more than the minimum prize money required. - G. A competition may choose to offer add-back prize money in addition to the prize money offered, however, the minimum required prize money must be guaranteed.
+If add-back prize money will be offered, this must be stated in the prize list. - H. If two (2) National Hunter Derbies are offered, prize money for each class must meet the minimum requirements designated by the competition's rating. - 1.
 If two (2) National Hunter Derbies are held as a result of splitting a single National Hunter Derby with forty (40) or more entries (a National Hunter Derby and a National Hunter Derby restricted to Juniors and Amateurs), prize money must be doubled and allocated 50% to each derby.
-Payouts within each section will follow the model listed in Point A. If there is a further split, per HU156, prize money must be doubled whenever a section is divided. - J. If one (1) National Hunter Derby is held as a result of combining two (2) classes offered, the prize money must be equal or greater than the highest amount of prize money offered to any one (1) class prior to combining. - K. The entry fee cannot exceed 10% of the prize money offered including the per horse entrant fee.
+Payouts within each section will follow the model listed in Point A. If there is a further split, per HU156, prize money must be doubled whenever a section is divided. - I. If one (1) National Hunter Derby is held as a result of combining two (2) classes offered, the prize money must be equal or greater than the highest amount of prize money offered to any one (1) class prior to combining. - J. The entry fee cannot exceed 10% of the prize money offered including the per horse entrant fee.